 Introductory prices and free trial versions for software are enticing, but keep in mind the future expenses.
 You often need to purchase add-ons and upgrades to be able to use all of the wonderful features a customer support tool has to offer.

-HubSpot has an enticing free forever guarantee that allows you to use a good amount of service features for free.
+HubSpot has an enticing free forever guarantee that allows you to use a good amount of service features without any costs.

 Consider all the pricing factors as you shop around for software to ensure you get all the features you need in one package with a flat price.